scottt732/Sholo.Mqtt/README.md

 ## Thanks

-This project is based on Christian Kratky's [MQTTnet library](https://github.com/chkr1011/MQTTnet).
+This project is based on [@chkratky](https://twitter.com/chkratky)'s [MQTTnet library](https://github.com/chkr1011/MQTTnet).
 Thanks to Christian and all of the contributors on that project!

-Also a huge thanks to Rahen Saeed for the [.NET Boxed Templates](https://github.com/Dotnet-Boxed/Templates), without which I probably would have never gotten around to releasing any of this.
+A huge thanks to [@RahenSaeedUK](https://twitter.com/RehanSaeedUK) for the [.NET Boxed Templates](https://github.com/Dotnet-Boxed/Templates), without which I probably would have never gotten around to releasing any of this.

 ## Related Projects